NelisW/my3D-Trium/building/Trium-build.md

 - The thermistor is small and fragile.
 Be gentle with the legs.
 The bead is made of glass - don't crush!
 It is also very small, so don't breathe it in.
 - You are dealing with high temperatures - the HotEnd gets hot, and may be off your printer when you do the initial tightening.
 If you touch it, you will get burned!
 - You are dealing with high currents, make sure you double check all your wiring and your power supply rating.
 It is not recommended to work on anything whilst it is plugged in.
 Bad wiring with improper current ratings can cause fire.
 - Any 3D printer can be a fire hazard.
-You are using experimental technology to heat and melt plastic, in a machine that you may have built or modified yourself, that likely does not have safety certification or significant failsafes.
+You are using experimental technology to heat and melt plastic, in a machine that you may have built or modified yourself, that likely does not have safety certification or significant fail-safes.
 Fire/Smoke alarms, supervision of your printer while printing, and expertise should not be considered optional.

 ### General notes

 - Look at [the E3D-lite wiki page](http://wiki.e3d-online.com/wiki/E3D-Lite6_Assembly),  there are useful hints for assembling the head.
 Just keep in mind that the standard E-Mergin head is a little different from E3D-lite.
 - The M3x4 screws are too long to keep the balls in a stable position.
 When screwed in all the way into the ball, there still remains some freedom of movement.
-To counter this, I had to add an M3 washer between the scew and the head platform.
+To counter this, I had to add an M3 washer between the screw and the head platform.
 With the washer in place the ball can be firmly mounted to the platform.
 - Use Teflon to seal the nozzle thread, using the hot-tighten technique (see the section below in this document or  [here](https://ultimaker.com/en/community/10885-teflon-tape-against-leaking-hot-end)).
 Hot-tighten heat sink into the block and the nozzle into the block (see below).
 If you don't hot-tighten, [this can happen](trium3d.proboards.com/thread/66/idiot).
 - Take care not to buy/use fibre-reinforced teflon tape.
 The fibre is probably fine for plumbing purposes, but I prefer the 'clean' teflon tape with no foreign material.
 Teflon can be used at temperatures up to around 270-280 deg C, but we have no information on the properties of the foreign fibre reinforcement.
 - When installing the Bowden tube see  [handling of the Bowden tube](reprap.org/wiki/Diamond_Hot end).